List of speakers of the West Bengal Legislative Assembly: List of Pro tem Speakers

-Election of the Speaker
+Election of the Speaker and Deputy Speaker

+The articles 178,179,180,181 deals with all the aspects of election,regulation and removal of speaker and deputy speaker.
 In the Vidhan Sabha, a simple majority vote in the Assembly in which all present members participate determine both the Speaker and the Deputy Speaker — the presiding officers — who are also its members.

 The party in power proposes the name of their candidate after its candidate after titular hearings with Leaders of other Parties who are a part of the Assembly.
 This ensures that the Speaker is accepted by all political Parties belonging to the Assembly.
 The name of the candidate determined by the party in power is usually proposed by the Chief Minister or the Minister for Parliamentary Affairs.
 The pro-tem Speaker chairs the session in which the election for the post of the Speaker takes place.

 The Deputy Speaker chairs sessions where the election takes place towards the end of a Vidhan Sabha.
 Once the election is over, the person who is presiding declares the chosen candidate to be Speaker of the Assembly, without latter motions being voted upon.
 Once the final tally of votes is declared, the Chief Minister and Leader of the Opposition escort the Speaker elect to the Chair.
 His speech, in which he thanks the Assembly, marks the start of the tenure of the new Speaker.

 Qualifications required

 The Speaker of the West Bengal Vidhan Sabha has to be an MLA.
-The current speaker, Biman Banerjee, is the MLA from the Baruipur Paschim constituency.

 To become the Speaker of the West Bengal Vidhan Sabha, a person must be a citizen of India, not less than 25 years of age.
 He should be mentally sound and should not be bankrupt.
 He should also state an affidavit that there are no criminal procedures against him.

 The Speaker is elected by other members of the Vidhan Sabha and is responsible for the conduct of business of the body.
 A Deputy Speaker to also elected to preside during the Speaker's absence.
 The Speaker acts as a neutral judge and manages all debates and discussions in the Assembly.

 The Speaker can also initiate a motion of no confidence against the government in the state.
 If it is passed by a majority vote, then the Chief Minister and his Council of Ministers must collectively resign.

 The Speaker is supposed to resign from his original party because as a speaker, he has to remain impartial.